Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 <img src="../images/tasks-attachments-new.png" alt="Adding attachments to a Slingshot task" width="100%"/>

-### How to Create a Task from a Discussion or a Chat Message?
+### How to create a task from a discussion or a chat message?

 Slingshot ensures all your communication and collaboration tools are in one place, making remote teams stay productive no matter where they are.